owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/getting-started/index.md

 ## Why It's Important

-Ensuring that the critical data about the NFT, such as its visual representation, parameters, and state
+It's important to ensure that the critical data about the NFT, such as its visual representation, parameters, and state are on-chain because:

 1. Marketplaces such as **Opensea, Blur, and Rarible** can render the full character with equipment, accessories, and cosmetics.